N – symbol for newton.

 National Music Publishers' Association (NMPA) – a trade association with over 800 members in the music publishing industry.
 The NMPA goals are to protect the property rights and to lobby federal legislators and regulators on behalf of its members.
 It was founded in 1917 as the Music Publishers' Protective Association (MPPA) to end the practice of vaudeville theaters requiring publishers to pay for performing their music.
 In 1927, the NMPA founded the Harry Fox Agency, an agency for collecting fees for mechanical licenses.
 The MPPA changed its name to the National Music Publishers Association in 1966.
 In 2015, the NMPA sold the Harry Fox Agency to SESAC.

-National Recording Registry – a collection sound recordings of cultural and historical significance in the US.
-The registry was established by the US Congress with the National Recording Preservation Act of 2000, which created the National Recording Preservation Board, appointed by the Librarian of Congress.
-The recordings are preserved in the Library of Congress.
+National Recording Registry – a list of sound recordings of cultural and historical significance in the US.
+These recordings are preserved in the Library of Congress.
+The registry was authorized by the National Recording Preservation Act of 2000, which also created the National Recording Preservation Board (NRPB) and and a fund-raising foundation to aid in this effort.

 National Research Development Corporation (NRDC) – a British government body established to transfer technology from the public sector to the private sector.